 14. Limitation of liability

-Where legislation implies in this Agreement any condition or warranty, and that legislation avoids or prohibits provisions in a contract excluding or modifying the application of liability under such condition or warranty, the condition or warranty is deemed to be included.
+Where legislation implies into the Agreement any condition or warranty, and that legislation avoids or prohibits provisions in a contract excluding or modifying the application of liability under such condition or warranty, the condition or warranty is deemed to be included.
 The liability of SiteMinder for any breach of such condition or warranty is limited, at the option of the Customer, to one or more of the following:

 - if the breach relates to Products: